-When you live in an old house, as we do, you take it on in the certain knowledge that there will come a day of reckoning when you’ll have to get to grips with large-scale renovation and rebuilding.
-But how do you prioritise your DIY projects?
+When you live in an old house, as we do, you take it on in the certain knowledge that there will come a day of reckoning when you’ll have to get to grips with large-scale home renovation and rebuilding.
+But how do you prioritize your DIY projects?

 Many of us extend ourselves as far as we can to upscale our homes and make compromises about things such as internal decor, fittings and fixtures telling ourselves that we’ll worry about those later on.
 We are just so keen to get the mortgage agreed and the exchange of contracts underway.

 Our house is a semi-detached house in a quiet suburban road.
 Built in 1929 it has the old lath and plaster ceilings, one of which has already fallen down creating clouds of dust.
 In fact, I have never lived in a house which gets so dusty so quickly.
 It isn’t great if you suffer from dust allergies!

 After nearly 10 years we have, so far, replaced the roof (both main and an extension), replaced worn-out carpet with wooden flooring and installed soundproofing in an extension.

 When you are raising kids it’s always a toss-up between fixing the house, going on holiday or buying the kids the things they need.